mild-blue/txmatching/documentation/README.md

 When you perform the test virtually, you do it like we do in TXM and check whether the recipient has antibodies against any HLAs the donor has been typed for programmatically.

-## Types of crossmatches in TXM
+### Virtual crossmatch in TXM

-IMPORTANT: When we get antibodies in high res, we assume that we are getting all antibodies the patient was tested for.
-Meaning, both with MFI below and above cutoff.
+In the case of a lab crossmatch there either is a crossmatch or there is not.
+But in the case of virtual crossmatch it is always only an approximation of reality and estimation of a likelihood of a crossmatch.
+Therefore, in cooperation with immunologists we have concluded that it makes sense to have several levels of virtual crossmatch.

 In the case of split or broad resolution we do not assume that.
 We assume that the patient has been tested for all relevant antibodies but only the positive MFI values are required.
 Although, negative can be send too.

+Below we describe all the different crossmatch level.
+For each level we describe a crossmatch for one specific antigen of donor.
+We use terms
+- all antibodies - all antibodies the recipient was tested for, both with MFI below and above cutoff
+- positive antibodies - antibodies that the recipient really has (with MFI above cutoff)
+- negative antibodies - antibodies that the recipient was tested for, but were not present. (makes sense only for type A parsing)

+#### HIGH RES
+1. donor antigen is in high resolution and recipient has an antibody against the exact antigen.
+2. donor antigen is in high resolution and recipient is type A parsed and was not tested for donors antigen.
+But all antibodies that match donors antigen in split resolution are positive (and there is at least one such antibody)
+3. donor antigen is in low resolution and recipient is type A parsed and all antibodies that match donors antigen in low resolution are positive (and there is at least one such antibody).

+Example for case 1: donor has antigen DRB1\*08:18, and recipient has antibody DRB1\*08:18.

+Example for case 3: donor has antigen DR8, and recipient has antibodies DRB1\*08:01, DRB1\*08:02, ...
+DRB1\*08:18 and all are positive.

+#### SPLIT
+1. Donor antigen is in split resolution and recipient has matching antibody in split or high resolution (after conversion)
-**HIGH_RES** - both donor antigens and recipient antibodies are in high resolution OR donor has typization in split or broad and recipient has antibodies all in high res and all antibodies are positive against donor typization.
-E.g.: donor has antigen DRB1\*08:18, and recipient has antibody DRB1\*08:18 OR donor has antigen DR8, and recipient has antibodies DRB1\*08:01 and DRB1\*08:18 and both are positive (over cutoff).
+2. Donor antigen is in high resolution and recipient has matching antibody in split resolution

+Example: donor has antigen DQ8 and recipient has antibody DRB1\*08:01 or donor has antigen DQ8 and recipient has antibody DQ8

-**SPLIT** - both donor antigens and recipient antibodies are in split resolution.
-E.g.: donor has antigen DQ8 and recipient has antibody DQ8 (both are missing high res).
+#### HIGH_RES_WITH_SPLIT
+1. Donor antigen is in split resolution and recipient is type A parsed.
+Some antibodies that match donors antigen in split resolution are positive and some negative.
+2. Donor antigen is in high resolution and recipient is type A parsed and was not tested for donors antigen.
+Some antibodies that match donors antigen in split resolution are positive and some negative.

-**HIGH_RES_WITH_SPLIT** - donor antigens are in split, recipient antibodies are in high res, but not all antibodies are over cutoff.
-E.g.: donor has antigen DR8, and recipient has antibodies DRB1\*08:01 and DRB1\*08:18 and only one is over the cutoff.
+Example for case 1: donor has antigen DR8, and recipient has antibodies DRB1\*08:01 and DRB1\*08:18 and only one is over the cutoff.

+#### BROAD
+1. Donor antigen is in broad resolution and recipient has matching antibody in split/broad/high resolution
+2. Donor antigen is in high/split/broad resolution and recipient has matching antibody in broad resolution

-**BROAD** - both donor antigens and recipient antibodies are in broad resolution.
-E.g.: donor has antigen DQ3 and recipient has antibody DQ3 (both are missing high res and split).
+Example for both cases: donor has antigen DQ3 and recipient has antibody DQ3.

+#### HIGH_RES_WITH_BROAD
+Donor antigen is in broad resolution and recipient is type A parsed.
+Some antibodies that match donors antigen in broad resolution are positive and some negative.

-**HIGH_RES_WITH_BROAD** - donor antigens are in broad, recipient antibodies are in high res, but not all antibodies are over cutoff.
-E.g.:  donor has antigen A9, and recipient has antibodies A\*23:01, A\*24:02 and A\*23:04 and at least one is over the cutoff, and at least one is below the cutoff.
+Example: Donor has antigen A9 and recipient has antibodies A\*23:01, A\*24:02 and A\*23:04 and at least one is over the cutoff, and at least one is below the cutoff.

+#### UNDECIDABLE
-**UNDECIDABLE** - recipient has antibodies (of any specificity) against antigens that donor has not been typed for.
+Recipient has antibodies (of any specificity) against antigens that donor has not been typed for.
-E.g.: donor has antigens in groups DPB and DQA: DPB1\*512:01, DQA1\*02:05, and recipient has antibodies in groups DQB and DPB: DQB1\*03:10, DPB1\*414:01.
-Thus, DQB1\*03:10 is UNDECIDABLE.

-**NONE** - antibody is over cutoff, but there is no crossmatch.
-E.g.: donor has antigen DQA1\*03:10 and recipient has antibody DQA1\*04:07.
+Example: donor has not been typized for DP and DQ antigens, but recipient has an antibody DQB1*03:10.

 ## What is MFI and cutoff?